 Today, you can enjoy a relaxing spa treatment in town to help get the healing juices flowing in your body.

-There are several spas and wellness centers in the Eureka Springs area that would be delighted to have you visit.
+There are several spas and wellness centers in the Eureka Springs area that we would be delighted to have you visit.

 Enjoy Local Art